How to make Challah braided bread easily at home. Ingredients you will need and technique for making this special bread in Jewish cuisine.

 • If the dough seems very sticky, add flour a teaspoon at a time until it feels tacky.
 The dough has finished kneading when it is soft, smooth, and holds a ball-shape.

-If it is winter time you may want to set it into your oven with the light on to get closer to being “room temperature”.
-Something I learned after moving to Idaho.
+If it is winter time you may want to set your covered with a towel bowl into your oven with the light on to get closer to being “room temperature”.
+Something I learned after moving to Idaho and it works perfectly.

 How to Braid Bread